 On a side note: It doesn’t matter how much natural cushion God gave you, your butt is going to hurt when you first start spinning.

 Spinning with Padded Bike Shorts

-An alternative to the gel seat are biking shorts.
-For approximately twice the cost of the gel seat you can wear biking shorts that have built in padding.
+An alternative to the gel seat is biking shorts.
+For approximately twice the cost of the gel seat, you can wear biking shorts that have built-in padding.
 The good thing about biking shorts, once you put them on, you don’t have to make a mental note to carry your gel seat (there’s nothing like showing up to a spinning class and realize you left your gel seat home).

 If you’ve got a particularly sensitive posterior, you can opt for both.
 Wear the bike shorts while sitting on the gel seat.

 Time doesn’t necessarily heal all wounds, but it does much to smooth over the pain your butt has to endure during your first few spinning classes.
 When you first start out, it is not recommended that you take spinning classes on back to back days (unless you stand through the entire second class).

 Curb your enthusiasm for a bit.
 Give yourself three or four days rest between your first and second spinning class.
 Your rear end will thank you for it.
 Don’t get me wrong, your butt will hurt during your second class, but a little less than it would if you take classes on back to back days.

 After getting through the second class, give your rear end a few days rest and then try again.
 Eventually, you’ll be able to string spinning classes closer together.

 Freedom from Artificial Cushion